AugustAllYear/Emotion-Voice-Recognition/README.md

 Other applications/implications: agentic-agents, call centers, customer churn, healthcare service providers...

-GOAL: To accurately assess the emotional state of speakers in audio recordings.
+Goal: To accurately assess the emotional state of speakers in audio recordings.

-HOW: Using the librosa library standardize and extract features voice signals from a dataset created for SER modeling and then build, train and test the SER model.
+How: Using the librosa library standardize and extract features voice signals from a dataset created for SER modeling and then build, train and test the SER model.

-DELIVERABLE: MVP - A functioning LSTM model
+Deliverable: MVP - A functioning LSTM model

 ## Outline

 Problem statement

 Description

 Installation

 Contents

 Data Sources

 Code Structure

 Results and Evaluation

 Future Work

 Acknowledgements & References

 Licenses

 ## Description

-The aim of this project is to construct and employ an LSTM classification model for Speech Emotion Recognition trained on a hybrid dataset.
+The aim of this project is to construct and employ a Long Short Term Memory (LSTM) classification model for Speech Emotion Recognition (SER) trained on a hybrid dataset.

 ## Installation
+Please begin by opening 01_EDA_Dataset_prep_firstModel.ipynb with [Colab](https://colab.research.google.com/)

 Follow the instructions at the beginning of each notebook.
+Alternatively install all libraries in the requirements.txt file in your terminal and then proceed with only the imports and file uploads as outlined in each notebook.

 ### Contents